Sweta-sweta/AWS-CLI/README.md

 > Note: If apt-get command will not work in your system then you can use " yum install <name of service> " command to install any service.Both commands works same.
 Installing is   basically same, whether you use 'yum install package' or 'apt-get install package.'
 Yum updates the package list automatically, whereas apt-get requires you to run the command   apt-get update to receive the latest packages.

+# Let's see hoe these are going to work
+ ![alt text]